Boy George: Solo career: 2010–2021

-2022: I'm a Celebrity...Get Me Out of Here!
+2022–2024: I'm a Celebrity...Get Me Out of Here! and Moulin Rouge!

-In November 2022, he appeared as a contestant on the 22nd UK series of I'm a Celebrity...Get Me Out of Here!.
+In November 2022, Boy George appeared as a contestant on the 22nd UK series of I'm a Celebrity...Get Me Out of Here!.
 During his appearance on the show, Boy George expressed discomfort about appearing on the show with former UK health secretary Matt Hancock, mentioning that his mother had been in hospital while the country was under a COVID-19 lockdown.
 He said that he would have withdrawn from the show had his mother died in hospital.

-During a bush tucker eating trial that he and Hancock were voted to participate in, Boy George told Hancock that he has "never voted Tory."
 In a conversation with Seann Walsh, Boy George said that he found Hancock "slimy and slippery" and later told Hancock that he found it difficult to "separate" the politician from the person.
-He was eliminated from the show on 22 November on the 17th day, finishing in 8th place.
+He was eliminated from the show on 22 November on the seventeenth day, finishing in 8th place.
+During February–May 2024, and again from March-May 2025, Boy George portrayed Harold Zidler in the Moulin Rouge! musical.

+In 2024, Boy George was among over 400 artists and public figures who signed an open letter supporting Israel's participation in the Eurovision Song Contest.
+The letter urged the event's organisers to maintain the contest's non-political nature and to allow Israeli entrant Eden Golan to perform her song "Hurricane".

-Personal life and sexuality
+Personal life

+Concurrently with developing his career as a DJ in the late 1990s, Boy George adopted a macrobiotic diet, which he had been attempting to follow since 1988.
+In 2001, he published the Karma Cookbook, a macrobiotic cookbook co-written with Dragana Brown, whom Boy George met in 1986.
+Boy George appeared on an episode of BBC television genealogy series Who Do You Think You Are? in 2018, on which it was revealed that he was related to executed Irish revolutionary Thomas Bryan, a member of the "Forgotten Ten".

+As of 2012, Boy George has credited his practice of Nichiren Buddhism and chanting Namu Myōhō Renge Kyō for his newfound spiritual strength to remain sober.
+Boy George has said: "I'm Catholic in my complications and Buddhist in my aspirations."
+Boy George has multiple tattoos, including a Christian cross on the side of his face and a Jewish Star of David tattooed on the top of his head.
+He has a tattoo of David Bowie on his right arm and one of Marc Bolan on his left.
+Boy George said in 2013 he was "quite drunk" when his head was shaved and tattooed.
+He said when he stopped drinking alcohol he lost the desire to have further tattoos on his head, finding it "too painful".